 Netflix is one of the most popular streaming services available.
 More than 190 countries can tune in to Netflix, and it’s pretty much the go-to in my house.
 Still, although Netflix is widely available, it’s often blocked in schools, workplaces and so on — and that’s probably why you’re reading this.

 So, want to know how to watch Netflix at school or work?
-In this article, I’ll show you how to get Netflix unblocked easily.
-I recommend you use ExpressVPN, which I’ve used in the step-by-step below.
+In this article, I’ll show you how to get Netflix unblocked easily with a good VPN for streaming.
+I recommend you use ExpressVPN as the best VPN for Netflix, which I’ve used in the step-by-step below.
 It has great features, such as fast speeds and strong security, and it also comes with a 30-day money-back guarantee.

 Step by Step: How to Unblock Netflix